JanWichelmann/AoETechTreeTool/README.md

 ## SYSTEM REQUIREMENTS

-This software depends on the .NET Framework 4.0.
-It should already be installed on current windows systems; if not, you can find it here: https://www.microsoft.com/en-us/download/details.aspx?id=17718
+This software depends on the .NET Framework 4.5.
+It should already be installed on current Windows systems; if not, you can find it here: https://www.microsoft.com/en-us/download/details.aspx?id=30653

 To find out if it is installed just start the program, it will tell you when the appropriate .NET Framework version is not found.